 Other receivables relate to amounts due outside of the normal course of operations.
-Items in other receivables include sale of inventory, machine break-down costs covered by warranties and amounts due from related parties.
-Other receivables at June 30, 2013 also include billing adjustments for commercial customers.
+Items in other receivables include sale of inventory and machine break-down costs covered by warranties.
+Other receivables at September 30, 2013 also include billing adjustments for commercial customers.